Yahoo!. Now with Friends.

 • Add 25,000 built-to-order flats next year and 7,000 rental flats over the next two years.

-PM Lee noted that people are marrying later when their incomes have risen and acknowledged the concerns young couples face about having children when they cannot afford a home.
+PM Lee noted that people are marrying later when their incomes have risen and acknowledged the concerns couples face about having children when they cannot afford a home.

 These adjustments will ensure the government can meet demand and keep the prices of new flats stable and affordable, he assured.
 "I promise you: We will keep housing available and affordable for Singaporeans."